 Reclaimed barn weatherboard fence in a graduated size and colour assemblage.
 Garage covered in a mennonite vintage style tin cladding.
 I designed minimalist jungle gym type bars to go in front of the garage.
 Gate for other end of property done in similar materials.

-Ken Roy Johnson is a metal artist and sculptor working in new and reclaimed metal, plastics and wood for interior and exterior residential + commercial applications.
+Ken Roy Johnson is a metal artist and sculptor working in new and reclaimed metal for interior and exterior residential + commercial applications.
 Ken is available for North American and International projects.